UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Experiments Results

 As shown in \autoref{fig:viaoda_libre_egs}, the font name provides only a weak style label, and as such we are concerned more with the improvement in the mean Precision@10 score than the absolute values.
 We also consider upper and lower case within the same font as separate labels to further strengthen the associated label, yet also increasing the difficulty of the task as the number of classes doubles to 756.

 Positive examples are randomly drawn from the same font and case, and negatives are drawn randomly from all remaining examples.
 For each number of positives and negatives we perform 20 trials (different positives and negatives each time).
-We report the mean Precision@10 across all examples of the positive font across all trials, i.e. for each number of positives and negatives, every example of a chosen font is queried and evaluated, and this process is repeated 20 times.
+We report the mean Precision@10 across all positive examples across all trials, \ie for each number of positives and negatives, every example of a chosen font is queried and evaluated, and this process is repeated 20 times.

 \autoref{fig:solidmnist_user_optimization} (left) shows the result for a single font, and (right) the mean gain in Precision@10 (ratio to baseline) for a selection of fonts (further results in \autoref{app:few_shot}).
 For all combinations of number of positives and negatives greater than 0, we observe a significant improvement in the mean Precision@10 score over the uniformly weighted baseline.
 Moreover, since negatives are selected randomly from the remaining dataset, we also confirm that providing only positive examples is sufficient to obtain a significantly improved style measure based on the end-user's requirements.